 MBCT combines ideas from cognitive therapy with meditative and mindfulness practices but doesn’t require that you meditate or burn incense.
-It’s a pragmatic mental health tool in which a person changes their relationship to their emotions, learns to regulate them, and harnesses their attention for self-care.
-When distressing emotions arise, a person anchors themselves in the present experience, so that the wave of negative feelings doesn’t knock them down or bring up a flood of bad memories and associations.
+It’s a mental health tool in which a person changes their relationship to their emotions, learns to regulate them, and harnesses their attention for self-care.
+When distressing emotions arise, a person anchors themselves in the present experience.
+In the present, the wave of negative feelings doesn’t knock them down or bring up a flood of bad memories.

 Research showed that MBCT reduced depression relapse by 43%.
 It also enhanced people’s ability to feel reward and positive emotions.
 One aspect of depression for many individuals is the inability to feel positive emotions.
-MBCT physically alters brain patterns and gives a person coping skills to use as they move forward through the muck and mire of life.
+MBCT physically alters brain patterns and gives a person coping skills to use as they move forward in life.

 Don’t Let Depression Do The Thinking

 Mindfulness allows people to access what’s been called “the present-moment pathway,” which involves and activates the brain’s insula and thalamus, among other parts.
 The thalamus is integral to sensory processing and plays a role in consciousness.
-The prune sized insulas, one in each hemisphere of your brain, are believed to be crucial to consciousness, feelings and emotions, and the regulation of the body’s homeostasis, the process that maintains the stability of your internal environment in response to external changes.
+You have a prune sized insula in each hemisphere of your brain.
+They are believed to be crucial to consciousness, feelings and emotions, and the regulation of the body’s homeostasis.
+Homeostasis is the process that maintains the stability of your internal environment in response to external changes.

 Studies determined that as the present moment pathway was activated more through mindfulness, activity in the executive control network decreases.
-The executive control network is the part of the brain that recognizes negative emotion and thinks about it.
-As the executive control network kicks in and revs up, a person’s brain is going to see the upsetting emotion as a threat, try to problem solve it, and want to do something to fix it, as it dredges up sad memories and associations.
+The executive control network is the part of the brain that recognizes negative emotions and thinks about it.
+As the executive control network activates, a person’s brain is going to see the upsetting emotion as a threat.
+Then, it’s going to try to solve and fix it, as it brings up sad memories and associations.

-When people trained in mindfulness activate their present moment pathways in response to negative emotions and limit their thinking about troubling feelings, it reduces the feelings, increases their tolerance for emotional pain, and boosts empathy and self-compassion.
-This, then, allows them to consciously choose a response rather than reacting to the sadness in the old ways that previously led to depression.
+When confronting negative feelings, people trained in mindfulness learn to activate present moment pathways and limit rumination.
+When this happens, it reduces the feelings, increases their tolerance for emotional pain, and boosts empathy and self-compassion.
+They can then consciously choose a response rather than reacting in old ways that previously led to depression.

 Mindfulness builds a person’s inner resources for working through and with upsetting emotions instead of sinking into depression.
 Also, it physically alters a person’s brain to reinforce and entrench mental strength.
 Mindfulness becomes less of a coping tool and becomes part of a happier, healthier way of life.